Genital Herpes (cont.)

 First outbreak of genital herpes

 The first genital herpes outbreak is usually the most painful, and the initial episode may last longer than later outbreaks.
-Symptoms may last for two to four weeks.
+Symptoms may last for 2 to 4 weeks.

 Some people develop other signs of genital herpes infection, particularly with the first episode including: